kjempelodott/ananas/README.md

 #### How to use it

-Run it from the terminal like this:
+Run it in the terminal like this:

 ```
 ./pyshell
 ```

 It will ask for username and password.
-If login succeeds, you will be asked to select a room:
+If login succeeds, you are asked to select a room:

 ```
 ./pyshell